theam/aday-ondemand-loop/docs/guide/content/user_guide/downloading_files.md

 1. **Select files**
    On the dataset page, use the checkboxes to select the files you want to download.
 2. **Add to project**
-   When at least one file is selected, the **Add Files to Active Project** button becomes enabled.
-Clicking it schedules the selected files for download to the active project.
+   When at least one file is selected, the **Add Files to New Project** or **Add Files to Active Project** button becomes enabled.
+Clicking it schedules the selected files for download to a project.
+    - The text of the button depends on the presence of an active project in the application.
-    - If no project is active, OnDemand Loop automatically creates a new one.
+    - If no Project is active, OnDemand Loop automatically creates a new one everytime files are added.
+    - To make all downloads go to the same specific project, set that Project as Active.
 3. **Track progress**
    Monitor download activity in two places:
     - The **Downloads** tab of the selected project (shows only that project's files)